icons8/lunacy-docs/docs/layerstyles.md

 * Backgrounds / Dark
 * etc.

-You don't need to manually create categories and subcategories.
-Lunacy will show them automatically based on style names.
-The number of nesting levels for subcategories is not limited.
+The number of nesting levels for subgroups is not limited.

+Another way of organizing styles:

+1. Holding down `Shift`, select styles in the left panel.
+2. Right-click.
+3. On the context menu, click **Group**.
+4. Rename the group to the desired name.

-To rename a style:
+To rename a style or a style group:

-1. In the left panel, right-click the style and select **Rename** on the displayed menu or press  `F2`, if you prefer shortcuts.
+1. Double-click over the style/group.
 2. Type the new name and press `Enter`.

-To rename a style category, right-click the category you want to rename and select the respective command on the displayed menu.

-Style categories and styles appear in the A-Z order in the left panel.
+Style groups and styles appear in the A-Z order in the left panel.

-To unfold/fold the content of all style categories, right-click anywhere over the category list and select **Expand All/Collapse All** on the displayed menu.

 ### Duplicating styles